Community Based Hand Surgery Service

 Referrals and Activity

-146 patients were referred into the service, 52 by the MSK service, 90 direct from GPs and 4 from CMS.
+198 patients were referred into the service: 72 by the MSK service; 118 direct from GPs; 8 from CMS and 0 RAF.

-Following assessment 96 patients (66%) had a total of 124 procedures with 23 patients having more than one procedure11 patients (8%) were referred across to the QE in Gateshead for their operation.
+11 patients were referred across to the QE in Gateshead for their operation.

 Total procedures carried out by the Cumbria Hand Surgery Service for this period are as follows:

-The Cumbria Hand Service had a total of 4 DNA during this reporting period.
+The Cumbria Hand Service had a total of 6 DNA during this reporting period – 3 assessments, 1 procedure and 2 reviews.

-45 questionnaires have been returned to date for this reporting period.
+34 questionnaires were sent out and 27 have been returned to date for this reporting period:

 Patient comments included: